Constraining the dipole moments of the top quark

 with dimensional couplings $c_{i}\sim 1/\Lambda_{i}^{2}$.
 In particular, $\im(c_{LR,i})\neq0$ would signal CP violation.

 In the following, we will employ a phenomenological Hamiltonian which can be easily translated to the more physical $SU(2)\times U(1)$ gauge invariant basis in Eq.~(\ref{eq:Lgauge}),

 where $q=u,d,s,c,b,t$ and $\varepsilon^{0123}=1$.
 We denote $d_q$ and $\tilde d_q$ as the EDM and the CEDM of the quark $q$, while $\mu_q$ and $\tilde \mu_q$ are the corresponding MDM and CMDM.
-We have included the CP violating Weinberg operator~\cite{Weinberg:1989dx}, which will be crucial later.
+We have included the CP violating Weinberg operator~\cite{Weinberg:1989dx} (contributing with the Wilson coefficient $w$), which will be crucial later.
 Correspondingly, we have omitted the terms involving the charged gauge bosons, since they will not play an important role in the following and have been already investigated elsewhere~\cite{tbw}.
+In the following analysis we will consider the contributions of a single operator at a time.
+Consequently, the derived constraints will apply in absence of cancellations among several conspiring operator contributions.